Look for tilapia that has been farmed in the United States (see the Monterery Bay Aquarium Seafood Watch on the subject.)

 - 1/4 cup water

-1 Place the breadcrumbs, seasoning, onion powder, garlic powder, paprika, salt, and Parmesan cheese in a food processor and pulse until well mixed.
-Add the sundried tomatoes and olive oil and pulse until the consistency of a coarse meal.
+1 Make breading: Place the breadcrumbs, seasoning, onion powder, garlic powder, paprika, salt, and Parmesan cheese in a food processor and pulse until well mixed.
+Add the sun-dried tomatoes and olive oil and pulse until the consistency of a coarse meal.

-2 Spread some olive oil along the bottom of a roasting pan and set aside.
+2 Prep pan and preheat oven: Spread some olive oil along the bottom of a roasting pan and set aside.
 Preheat the oven to 350°F.

-4 Place the baking pan with the fillets in the oven and bake for 15 minutes, until the fish is just cooked through, and the fillets easily flake with a fork.
+4 Bake in oven: Place the baking pan with the tilapia fillets in the oven and bake at 350°F for 15 minutes, until the tilapia is just cooked through, and the fillets easily flake with a fork.
 (If serving with berry sauce, you can make the sauce while the fish cooks.)
 Remove from oven and let sit for a minute or two before serving.

 Serve with slices of lemon with which to drizzle over the fish, and/or the optional berry sauce.

-To make a berry sauce, place the berries in a small saucepan.
+5 Make berry sauce (optional): Place the berries in a small saucepan.
 Add a 1/4 cup of water and sprinkle with sugar.
 Bring to a simmer and gently crush the berries a little with a potato masher or the back of a fork, just enough to break up the larger berries.
 Cook gently uncovered for several minutes, until the sauce is reduced to a syrup.